-- to contribute to the development of the Group's business lines by optimizing the overall profitability in consideration of assumed risks; - to ensure the Group's sustainability by rolling out a highperformance organization for the analysis, valuation and monitoring of risks: global risk policies and procedures define the framework for controlling all types of risks by describing the methods used, defining limits, as well as setting escalation procedures; - to provide the Management Board and the Board of Directors with a comprehensive, objective and relevant overview of the risks: - to design dedicated risk monitoring reports sent and presented to the Chief Risk Officer (CRO) on a regular basis; - to ensure that the risk limits are compatible with the Group's strategy, business model and structure through an effective risk appetite framework, which defines the level of risk the Group is willing to take in order to achieve its strategic and financial goals; - to ensure compliance with banking regulation requirements by submitting regular reports to the regulators (CSSF, ECB, EBA and BCL), taking part in regulatory discussions and analyzing all new requirements related to risk management that could affect the regulatory monitoring of the Group's activities
+- to contribute to the development of the Group's business lines by optimizing the overall profitability in consideration of assumed risks; - to ensure the Group's sustainability by rolling out a highperformance organization for the analysis, valuation and monitoring of risks: global risk policies and procedures define the framework for controlling all types of risks by describing the methods used, defining limits, as well as setting escalation procedures; - to provide the Authorized Management and the Board of Directors with a comprehensive, objective and relevant overview of the risks; - to design dedicated risk monitoring reports sent and presented to the Chief Risk Officer (CRO) on a regular basis; - to ensure that the risk limits are compatible with the Group's strategy, business model and structure through an effective risk appetite framework, which defines the level of risk the Group is willing to take in order to achieve its strategic and financial goals;

+to ensure compliance with banking regulation requirements by submitting regular reports to the regulators (CSSF, ECB, EBA and BCL), taking part in regulatory discussions and analyzing all new requirements related to risk management that could affect the regulatory monitoring of the Group's activities.

-The governance of risk management relies on an active involvement from all the company's managers, a clearly defined internal rules and procedures, and monitoring performed by independent operational management teams to structure the underwriting of new risks in order to ensure regular monitoring and proper implementation of rules and procedures.
+The governance of risk management relies on an active involvement from all the company's managers, a clear and welldefined structure of internal rules, procedures and, monitoring actions, performed by independent operational management teams, to structure the underwriting of new risks.

-SG Luxembourg's Risk Committee, chaired by the Chief Executive Officer, meets quarterly to review risk management and, if necessary, to determine whether to accept or manage risks.
+SG Luxembourg's Enterprise Risk Committee, chaired by the Chief Executive Officer, meets quarterly to review risk management and, if necessary, to determine whether to accept risks or to decide how to manage them.

 It aims to:

-- inform Executive Management about the nature and magnitude of the risks to which the Group is exposed and, accordingly, to provide analyses of the credit portfolio on a periodic basis; - identify possible remedial measures for identified risks; - examine provisions from a prudential perspective; - report on the progress of any initiatives initiated by the Risk Department in terms of managing counterparty, market, credit and operational risk.
+- inform the Executive Management about the nature and magnitude of the risks to which the Group is exposed and to provide analyses of the credit portfolio on a periodic basis; - find possible remedial measures for identified risks; - examine provisions from a prudential perspective;

+• report on the progresses of each Risk Department initiatives finalized to manage each counterparty, market, credit and operational risk.

-To reflect a sound management of risk and develop an integrated risk culture, the Group has set up an effective Risk Management organization, in adequacy with its activities, encompassing the relevant risks resulting from the activities:
+To reflect a proper management of risk and develop an integrated risk culture, the Group has set up an effective Risk Management organization, encompassing the relevant risks coming from its activities.

-At the Management Board level, the overall Risk Management framework remains under the CRO's responsibility, and the CRO is responsible for providing any relevant information on risks to the Management Board, enabling the Group's overall risk profile to be defined and managed.
+The overall Risk Management framework remains under the CRO's responsibility, who is responsible for providing any relevant information on risks to the Authorized Management.